dphfox/wolf/design/04-strings.md

 # Strings

-Wolf uses UTF-8 strings with LF line endings.
+The second basic data type in Wolf is `str` - a UTF-8 string of text with LF line endings.

 ## String literals